wardoost/grunt-simple-ssg/README.md

-#Personal Site
+#Grunt Simple SSG

-A static site generator build on grunt with boostrap, pjax, modernizr, SEO optimization, ...
+A static site generator build on grunt with boostrap, jQuery, SEO optimization, ...

 *****